blake-travers/MapPopulation/README.md

 #### Population Aggregation

-Population Calculations are performed by a serverless backend built in AWS Lambda.
+Population Calculations are performed by a serverless backend hosted in AWS Lambda.
 Since COGs expose internal overviews, the aggregator can request population values at the appropriate resolution during any point in the quadtree algorithm.
 This use of quadtrees drastically reduces the arithmetic neccesary for precise computations, and COGs allow the backend to only access overviews & data points as they need.

 Population is estimated through a recursive quadtree algorithm.
 Each "Pixel" in the raster is treated as a node in the quadtree.
 Aggregation always starts at the coarsest overview level (1x1), and is recursed finer.
 Simplified pseudocode is as follows: